stone-monkeys/platform-team-configs/README.md

 **Note**: The `policy-management` context should be restricted to authorized groups (Platform Team, DevOps) for security.

+## Install the CircleCI Github App

+In order to setup Centralized Config Management and the relevant triggers, we must install the CircleCI Github App - https://circleci.com/docs/github-apps-integration/

+The Platform team will then need to decide how they will trigger the provisioning pipelines:

+    1. If the team is leveraging a IDP, they will configure an custom webhook in the triggers section in CircleCI.
+In our example you can see our custom webooks from Cortex and from Port
+    2. If the team is triggering the provision and deprovision pipelines from the CircleCI UI, additional configuration will be requred to pass the correct environment variables

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on: